Private Sector Housing

 Contact us: Private Sector Housing (Technical), Epping Forest District Council

 Telephone: 01992 564348

-If you are a HMO landlord, managing agent, tenant or anyone else living in houses of multiple occupation please take a look at the draft Essex HMO Amenity Standards
+If you are a HMO landlord, managing agent, tenant or anyone else living in houses of multiple occupation please take a look at the Essex HMO Amenity Standards

 A consultation took place from 22 May and closed on 19 June 2018.